Maruti Suzuki launches crossover in late assault on India SUV market

+* Says initial public offering of 11.0 million shares priced at $17.00 per share Source text for Eikon: Further company coverage:

-NEW DELHI Maruti Suzuki(MRTI.NS), India's car market leader but lagging Ford Motor Co(F.N), Renault SA(RENA.PA) and others with new models in the fast-growing SUV segment, launched a crossover vehicle on Wednesday that aims to support ambitious sales growth plans.
+NEW DELHI Aug 5 Maruti Suzuki, India's car market leader but lagging Ford Motor Co, Renault SA and others with new models in the fast-growing SUV segment, launched a crossover vehicle on Wednesday that aims to support ambitious sales growth plans.

 Maruti has set a target of nearly doubling its annual sales to 2 million vehicles by 2020, when analysts expect India will become the world's third-largest auto market with sales of more than 5 million vehicles despite sluggishness in recent years.